 Playing Soccer After Pregnancy

-During pregnancy, you must prioritize the health of you and your baby.
-For some women, this may still include quickly jumping back into soccer training while for others it may not.
+During pregnancy, you must prioritize the health of yourself and your baby.
+For some women, this may still include quickly jumping back into soccer training, while for others, it may not.

 Regardless, most women can return to soccer after pregnancy.
-Of course, training for soccer (safely) throughout pregnancy can help you return quicker after, but every recovery is different.
+Of course, training for soccer (safely) throughout pregnancy can help you return quicker, but every recovery is different.

 Much like training during pregnancy, returning to sport after pregnancy is all about listening to your body.
 Some professional athletes like Leroux and Morgan return fully within a few months, while it may take over a year for other women.

-Take your time after pregnancy to fully heal, gain back strength, improve fitness, and work your way back to soccer.
+Take your time after pregnancy to heal fully, gain strength, improve fitness, and work your way back to soccer.
 This reduces the chances of injury and helps you get back to the sport you love safely!

 USWNT Soccer Cleats